Psychologist

 What Do Psychologists Do?

-Psychologist work is extremely varied based on the field and specialization chosen.
+Psychology work is extremely varied based on the field and specialization chosen.
 Overall, psychologists work to improve the mental health of individuals.
-This is done in numerous ways including therapy, research, or working within organizations to improve employee wellbeing.
-Jobs duties can include:
+This is done in numerous ways, including therapy, research, or working within organizations to improve employee well-being.
+Job duties can include:

 • Conducting psychological research